19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 “stratum” means any part of land which consists of a space of any shape below, on or above the surface of the land, or partly below and partly above the surface of the land, the dimensions of which are delineated;

+“structural defect” means a defect in a structural element of a building that —

+(a) results in, or is likely to result in, the building or any part of the building being required by or under any law to be closed or prohibited from being used;

+(b) prevents, or is likely to prevent, the continued practical use of the building or any part of the building; or

+(c) results in, or is likely to result in, a threat of imminent collapse that may reasonably be considered to cause destruction of the building or physical damage to the building or any part of the building;

+[Act 35 of 2017 wef 01/02/2019]

+“structural element”, for a building, means an internal or external load‑bearing component of the building that is essential to the stability of the building or part of the building, but does not include any door or window;

+Examples

+(a)

+A foundation, load‑bearing wall, column or beam, a shear core, strut, ground anchor, slab or truss.

+(b)

+A common staircase.

+[Act 35 of 2017 wef 01/02/2019]

 “subdivided building” means any one or more buildings comprised in a strata subdivision plan approved by the relevant authority;

 “subsidiary management corporation”, in relation to any limited common property comprised in a strata title plan, means the subsidiary management corporation constituted for that limited common property under the Land Titles (Strata) Act;

 “subsidiary proprietor” has the same meaning as in the Land Titles (Strata) Act;

+“temporary building” has the same meaning as in the Building Control Act;

+[Act 35 of 2017 wef 01/02/2019]

 “temporary occupation permit” means a temporary occupation permit granted by the Commissioner of Building Control under the Building Control Act (Cap.
 29);

 “wall” includes a door, window or other structure forming part of the wall;

-“warranted development” means any proposed development in a staged development that the owner developer thereof warrants will be carried out and may be compelled to carry out under the staged development contract for that staged development;
+[Deleted by Act 35 of 2017 wef 01/02/2019]

-“window” includes a roof skylight, glass panel, glass brick, louvre, glazed sash, glazed door, translucent sheeting and any other building material which transmits natural light directly from outside a building into a room of or an interior of the building.
+“window” includes a roof skylight, glass panel, glass brick, louvre, glazed sash, glazed door, translucent sheeting and any other building material which transmits natural light directly from outside a building into a room of or an interior of the building;

 [42/2005; 47/2007]

+[Act 35 of 2017 wef 01/02/2019]

+“working day” means any day other than a Saturday, Sunday or public holiday.

+[Act 35 of 2017 wef 01/02/2019]

 (2) For any management corporation or subsidiary management corporation, a motion is decided by ordinary resolution if —

-(a) the motion is passed at a duly convened general meeting of such corporation of which at least 14 days’ notice specifying the motion has been given; and
+(a) the motion is passed at a duly convened general meeting of such corporation held on the 15th day (or later) after the notice specifying the motion has been given; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) the votes cast by subsidiary proprietors who are entitled to vote and are present (in person or proxy) at the time the vote is taken are as follows: